-When the Gigabit module is not present on the H3X board or when the Gigabit connection has been lost, the first line of the Gigabit IP Configuration settings displays the message !Not detected!.
+When no Gigabit module is present or when the Gigabit connection has been lost, the first line of the Gigabit IP Configuration settings displays the message !Not detected!.

-When the Gigabit connection of the 10GbE board has been lost, the last line of the Gigabit IP Configuration settings will display the message Connection problem.
+When the Gigabit connection of the GbE board has been lost, the last line of the Gigabit IP Configuration settings will display the message Connection problem.